ably-labs/cttransit-ably-mapbox-demo/README.md

 ## A demo using Ably, Mapbox and data from CT Transit

 This demo covers how to visualise public transport on a map in realtime.
 It uses the [Ably Realtime Hub](https://www.ably.io/hub), which is a free collection of realtime data sources.
 For this demo we'll be using the [CT Transit GTFS realtime channel](https://www.ably.io/hub/products/174).
-This is a realtime data stream which has been injested and redistributed by the Ably Hub to make it easy to use and reliable.
+This is a realtime data stream which has been ingested and redistributed by the Ably Hub to make it easy to use and reliable.

 This demo uses: